qed42/ai-accessibility-checker/README.md

 This tool sends code snippets from your project to the OpenAI API for analysis.
 Before using it, you are responsible for ensuring your project and organization allow sharing code with third-party services.
-Do not use this tool on proprietary or confidential code unless you have permission.
+**DO NOT USE** this tool on proprietary or confidential code unless you have permission.

 ## Prerequisites
 Before using this tool, make sure you have the following installed: